-Emergency Response Plan Course Overview
+Emergency Response Plan Training Course Overview

 When an emergency strikes a healthcare facility, there’s no time to think—only time to act.
 The first minutes of a crisis determine whether people reach safety or face preventable harm.
 From fires and severe weather to active threats and hazardous material incidents, healthcare facilities face unique emergency challenges with vulnerable patients, complex buildings, and staff scattered across departments.